okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-authjs/main/vue/nutrition.md

-This guide walks you through building a Vue.js app that uses the Okta Auth JS and Vue.js libraries for Okta [embedded authentication](/docs/concepts/redirect-vs-embedded/#embedded-authentication).
+This guide walks you through building a password-only sign-in flow Vue.js app that uses the Okta Auth JS and Vue.js libraries for Okta [embedded authentication](/docs/concepts/redirect-vs-embedded/#embedded-authentication).

 ---